jharwell/sierra/docs/src/requirements/index.rst

 General
 -------

 #.
-Experimental inputs must be specified as a single file
+Strictly speaking, experimental inputs must be specified as a single file
-   (``--expdef-template``); SIERRA uses this to generate multiple input files defining :term:`Experiments <Experiment>`.
-If your experiments use require multiple input files, you will either have to consolidate them all into a single file, or point SIERRA to the "main" file in order to use SIERRA to generate experiments from some portion of your experimental definitions.
+   (``--expdef-template``); SIERRA uses this to generate multiple input files defining :term:`Experiments <Experiment>`; any configuration which isn't in the single input file cannot be modified by SIERRA, limiting effectiveness.

-   :term:`Experimental Runs<Experimental Run>` within each :term:`Experiment`
+   E.g.,  :term:`Experimental Runs<Experimental Run>` within each
-   are entirely defined by the contents of the ``--expdef-template`` (which is modified by SIERRA before being written out as one or more platform input files which can be executed by the platform/simulator during stage 2).
+   :term:`Experiment` are entirely defined by the contents of the ``--expdef-template`` (which is modified by SIERRA before being written out as one or more platform input files which can be executed during stage 2).

-   There is not currently a mechanism for having SIERRA do consolidation of multiple input files via path tag/element replacement, though adding one would not be that hard.
+   If your experiments use/require/support multiple input files, never fear!
+   You can still use SIERRA. you just have to "flatten" your configuration hierarchy into a single file; this is typically done at the :term:`Platform` level via a simple expdef plugin hook; see :ref:`tutorials/plugin/platform`.

+   See also :ref:`philosophy`.

 #.
 All experiments from which you want to generate statistics/graphs are: